Social Security Disability Eligibility - Do I Qualify?

 Social Security judges this requirement by “work credits,” which are based on your total income, and you can earn up to 4 credits a year.
 You must have worked 5 out of the last 10 years, which would mean you’ve earned 20 out of a possible 40 work credits.

 As you can probably tell, these requirements can sometimes be a little difficult to work out, and some don’t seem to be particularly specific.
 That is the nature of Social Security Disability eligibility.
-No one’s impairments are identical, and therefore, there can not be a one size fits all “standard” for eligibility.
+No one’s impairments are identical; therefore, there cannot be a one size fits all “standard” for SSDI and SSI benefits for eligibility.

 We recommend hiring an experienced representative who can create the best case for your specific claim.